 The process takes time, so don’t be discouraged if you don’t see results immediately.

-Your desire for a drink might never fully disappear; however, with some determination and help, whether through self-help programs such as Alcoholics Anonymous (AA) or other sobriety support systems, you can beat alcoholism and live a life you love.
+Your desire for a drink might take a while to disappear.
+But with determination and help, whether through recovery programs such as Alcoholics Anonymous (AA) or other sobriety support systems, you can beat alcoholism and live a life you love.